-The Canyon 306 is equipped with three batteries and two select switches.
-Two of the batteries are wired in parallel and function as a single battery bank ("1" on the switches).
-The third battery is a separate bank ("2" on the switches).
+The Freedom 307 is equipped with four batteries and two select switches.
+The batteries are wired into two banks, each bank consisting of two batteries paralleled together.
 An outboard engine should be connected to each battery select switch.
-Either engine may be started with either battery bank by selecting position "1" or position "2".
-In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously when the engines are running.
+Either engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
+In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously by the engine alternators when the engines are running.
+The "1 + 2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
+Should this event occur, the switches should be returned to the normal settings after starting the engines.
 The DC accessories on the boat will always be controlled by the starboard switch.
-The recommended setting also insures that the accessories are being powered by the larger battery bank.